-A new book seeks to chart all the dark and spirit-laden places in Ireland
+A book seeks to chart all the dark and spirit-laden places in Ireland

 Seafield House, Co Sligo

-Haunted Ireland by Tarquin Blake, Collins Press, is an absorbing Halloween read and a guide to the spookiest places to visit in every hidden dark place in Ireland tonight.
+Haunted Ireland by Tarquin Blake (Collins Press, 2014) is an absorbing Halloween read and a guide to the spookiest places to visit in every hidden dark place in Ireland tonight.
 It’s oiche shamhna – the Irish word for the night when the boundary between life and death vanishes.

 Irish legends were telling of vampires, banshees and werewolves centuries before Hollywood ever heard of them.
 It’s said that the people of Ossory, an ancient kingdom, could change themselves into wolves and were drawn by Cambrensis in the 12th century, while the original beautiful female vampire (dearg-diulai) rose from her grave to seduce living men and drain them of their blood.
 She still haunts Strongbow’s Tree in Co Derry.